deepak2233/Semantic-Segmentation-with-U-Net-for-Architectural-Data/Readme.md

-# Semantic Segmentation
+# Vertliner Semantic Segmentation Assignment

 This repository contains code for performing semantic segmentation using a U-Net model.
-The U-Net model is a popular architecture for image segmentation tasks and has been widely used in various domains, including medical imaging and remote sensing.
+The U-Net model is a popular architecture for image segmentation tasks and has been widely used in Segmentation domains

 ## Installation